noahehall/theBookOfNoah/0current/aws/0dbs.md

 ## terms

 - database resiliency: Resiliency is the ability of resource to recover quickly and continue operating even when there has been an failure/disruption; users of a resilient system never know that a disruption has even occurred.
-- az: availablity zone; distinct data center in a specific region; reach region has at least two AZs

 ## aurora